 So the first mistake Dewey (and others like him) make is treating faith as synchronic.
 It’s like they can’t conceive of a diachronic existence to faith.
 I strongly suspect this is because it won’t fit into their view of imputation itself.
 Because they see justification as involving a one-time and irrevocable “legal transfer” of works—Jesus’ for ours—they have to see faith as a commensurate one-time and irrevocable act.

 But as FV theologian Rich Lusk notes, while the idea behind imputation is certainly true, the transfer itself is not of works between people, but of people between rulers or kingdoms (Colossians 1:13–14).
 While it is not wrong to speak of imputation, the devil is in the details—and there is an increasingly broad stream of Reformed theology, of which I think John Owen is the fountainhead, which fundamentally bungles how it works.
-It is not imputation that makes us right with God, per se, but rather union with Jesus.
+It is not imputation that makes us right with God, per se, but rather union and identification with Jesus.
 I agree with Lusk’s contention that, following the likes of Luther, Calvin and Edwards, we should speak less of imputation (a forensic category) and rather focus on incorporation (a covenantal category).

 Christ’s righteousness becomes ours not by legal transfer, but by covenantal union.
 This union includes a legal/forensic component, but much else besides. [ Rich Lusk, A reply to “The OPC Justification Report” on union and imputation (June 2006), 7.]